 So Where’s the Upgrade?

-Earlier versions of this swing had a high back, which helps younger children feel secure and minimizes the feeling of falling backward.
+Earlier versions of this swing had a high back, which helps younger children feel secure, minimizes the feeling of falling backward, and gives them proper support from behind.
 The updated version builds on this.
-Now, the swing has a curved, more thoughtfully molded back for comfort.
+It still has a high back, meaning it can span age ranges as an infant to toddler swing.
+Now, however, the swing also has a curved, more thoughtfully molded back for comfort.

 Another upgrade is the curved comfort grip at the front.
 This part is thicker, like a rolled lip, on the front part of the swing.

-While it seams like a simple feature, my daughter often holds on to that front section of the swing, instead of the chains.
+While it seams like a simple feature, babies and younger toddlers tend to hold on to my that front section of the swing, instead of the chains.

 So I think this is a great upgrade for child experience, especially when you compare the design to competitors.